benjaminkott/bootstrap_package/README.rst

 --------------------------------------------

-You do not need to have Fluid Styled Content or CSS Styled Content installed, we have currently marked both extensions as conflicting to avoid missconfiguration.
+You do not need to have Fluid Styled Content or CSS Styled Content installed, we have currently marked both extensions as conflicting to avoid misconfiguration.

-If you really know what you are doing, it is save to use core content rendering definitions alongside with the Bootstrap Package.
+If you really know what you are doing, it is safe to use core content rendering definitions alongside with the Bootstrap Package.
 But please be aware that we are adding more content elements that are not supported from those extensions.